jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Uh-huh.
 Wow, that's pretty well.
 Thanks for the call.
 All the best.
 Let us know if we can help with your dad.

-[Mike]: Yes, sir.
+Mike: Yes, sir.
 Thank you so much for your help.

 P: Oh, yeah, my pleasure.